 Let’s begin with a few birds, starting with the impressive ostriches.
-Apparently, ostriches tend to hang out with their partners, though I mostly saw them one at a time.
-First, a colorful male photographed at (barely) dawn, as evidenced by the heavy grain of the image, and then a more muted female luckily colored by the sun setting.
+Ostriches tend to hang out with their partners, though I mostly saw them one at a time.
+First, a colorful male photographed at (barely) dawn, as evidenced by the heavy grain of the image, and then a more muted female, luckily colored by the sun setting.
 (I‘ll never get used to the fact that the male is the colorful one of the pair for so many species, surely it should be the other way around).
-Yellow-billed storks (I love it when the name is purely descriptive, it helps with my failing memory), a prominent African wading stork, were seen in many of the water pounds around.
-And finally, a lilac-breasted roller, Kenya national bird with its vast array of colors on its feather coat which I rudely photographed in the middle of his meal.
+Yellow-billed storks (I love it when the name is purely descriptive, it helps with my failing memory), a prominent African wading stork, were seen in many water pounds around.
+And finally, a lilac-breasted roller, Kenya’s national bird with its vast array of colors on its feather coat which I rudely photographed in the middle of his meal.

-Then the elegant gazelles and other types of antelopes, which are always ready to decamp when you pay attention to them.
-Unless one is lucky enough to find them in a group, it is likely that one ends up photographing their (nicely) marked behinds.
+Then the elegant gazelles and other types of antelopes are always ready to decamp when you pay attention to them.
+Unless one is lucky enough to find them in a group, one likely will photograph their (nicely) marked behinds.

-The imposing hippos that we mostly see in the water staying cool during the day are only dwarfed in size by the magnificent African elephants.
-The elephants are my husband’s favorite, particularly if they lined up as he likes to think of them as nudging.
+The imposing hippos we mostly see in the water staying cool during the day are only dwarfed in size by the magnificent African elephants.
+The elephants would be my husband’s favorite, particularly if they lined up as he likes to think of them as nudging.

-The Masai giraffes managed to win the prize for the most surprising behavior (to me).
+The Masai giraffes won the prize for the most surprising behavior (to me).
 As we approached two of them, I could see that they were interacting and naively thought they were showing affection.
 However, it became clear that they were in the midst of a vicious fight using their long necks as weapons.
 It went on for a fairly long time, and hits were quite forceful until one of them quit.
-Naturally, all of this was done to win the attention of a lady.
+Naturally, all of this was done to win a lady’s attention.